 This elusiveness created a problem for Democrats who tried very hard to attack the Tea Party using the “identify, isolate, and demonize” strategy patented by Obama guru Saul Alinsky.
 Because the identify and isolate part proved inapplicable the Democrats concentrated on demonize, and variously characterized the Tea Party as uneducated, easily led, racists, hostage takers, and terrorists.

-The more restrained voices in the punditocracy described Tea Party adherents as politically innocent, naïve, simplistic, and most damming “unrealistic”.
+The more restrained voices in the punditocracy described Tea Party adherents as politically innocent, naïve, simplistic, and most damning “unrealistic”.

 To the pundits realism is the highest good.
 A realist is someone who never stands on principle, is always ready to make a deal, and worships regularly in the Church of Compromise.